makinacorpus/DbToolsBundle/docs/content/getting-started/installation.md

 **That's it, *DbToolsBundle* is now ready to be used.**

-But before starting to use it, check if it succeeds to find backup and restore binaries for your(s) Doctrine connection(s):
+But before starting to use it, check if it succeeds to find backup and restoration binaries for your Doctrine connection(s):

 <div class="standalone">